irushinw/To_Do_App/README.md

 - ➕ Add new tasks
 - ✔️ Mark tasks as completed or active
 - 🗑️ Delete tasks
 - 💾 Persistent storage with localStorage
-- 📱 Responsive design (mobile & desktop)
 - 🖼️ Custom favicon + optional custom domain

 ---